NusDivad/Crypto-Accelerator/README.md

 In more detail. after the processor connects to a Wi-Fi network, it moves into a WAIT state, where it checks for incoming TCP connections, or a signal from the slave device that it is ready to send a message.
 If a message is ready to be received, the input is read 16 characters at a time, the same size as a AES block.
 The raw data is then written to the 4 32-bit input registers of the encryption module.
 Once the valid signal on the encryption module is raised, the encrypted data is read and converted into a hexadecimal string, which is then sent over TCP to the receiving device.
 The receiving device transisions out of it's WAIT state and passes this encrypted data to a decryption module.
 Once the decrypted data is valid, it is passed to the recieving FPGA's slave device, completing the transaction.

-[image of state machine]

 ## Results
-timing for exchanges, algorithm throughput, and luts/slices used.
+While each part of the project is complete, we haven't finished integration, and don't have final numbers for processing speed and LUTs used.

 ## Authors
 Jon Recta (jonpaolo02)